midas92/lottery-casino-crypto-game/README.md

 # Casino Contract Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+(This is MVP version I built for production.)
 Try running some of the following tasks:

 ```shell